 Tine Guns (b.
 1983) lives and works in Ghent, Belgium.
-She is working on her PhD, entitled The Photobook as a Visual Page-Turner: A pre- and post-cinematographic montage story (LUCA), and participates in Bioscopic Books: Artist’s books as seen through the cinema eye (LUCA).
+Guns uses mediums such as film, photobooks and installations to explore perception, memory, and the fragmented notion of time in the human experience.
 She has exhibited in Cinematek/BOZAR Brussels, Netwerk Aalst and Casino Luxembourg.
 Her films were screened at festivals like Jean Rouch Festival in Paris and biennials like Ostrale in Dresden.
 Her photos were selected for Voies Off in Arles, Antwerp Photo.